Interaction-Induced Wave Function Collapse Respects Conservation Laws: Some Further Examples

+To see how this example fits with the formal discussions in previous sections, note that the portion of the initial wave function that is detected in the region between $x_f-\epsilon$ and $x_f+\epsilon$ represents the branch of wave function to which the state is collapsed by the measurement.
+It is entangled with a corresponding branch of the wave function of the preparation apparatus.
+The normalization factor that was used in the initial derivation of the result, $ p \, = \, \frac{mx_f}{t-2ima^2/\hbar}, $ is just the pre-measurement squared amplitude of that branch.
+The appearance of an imaginary component in the calculated momentum is an indication that the state of the particle is entangled with the that of the apparatus; it occurs because the integration of the momentum operator was done over only a portion of the entangled wave function.

-The example presented by APR consists of a particle in a box that has been prepared in a very special superposition of low-energy states which generate superoscillations.
+The next example is based on a very interesting article by Aharonov, Popescu, and Rohrlich (APR)\cite{APR}.
+In the article the authors present an especially striking example of the apparent violation of energy conservation.
+They describe how a particle that is initially in a superposition of strictly low-energy states can be detected in a high-energy state.
+This superposition generates superoscillations.
 These special states are characterized by the fact that, over limited intervals, they can oscillate arbitrarily faster than the fastest Fourier component.
 The authors describe the situation as a low-energy particle that looks like a high-energy particle in the center of the box.
 Initially, the box is completely closed, but an opening mechanism slides along the top of the box, and inserts a mirror for a very short time, possibly allowing high-frequency segments of the wave function in the exposed region to escape.
 This action results in some (very small) probability that the particle can be detected in a high-energy state outside the box.
 The detection of an initially low-energy particle in a high-energy state constitutes the apparent paradox.
 The example is carefully constructed to eliminate obvious sources for the extra energy.
 The energy of the opener is essentially unchanged, and correlations between the opener and particle are minimized.
 The opening mechanism is the only system in the example other than the particle that is treated as a quantum system.
 Since it does not supply the extra energy, and since the total Hamiltonian is time-independent, APR pose the question of where the particle's energy comes from.

 The question of where the extra energy comes from is particularly puzzling because the particle is detected in a high energy eigenstate that was totally absent from the initial wave function.
 This is what distinguishes this case from the simpler example of a spreading Gaussian wave packet discussed earlier.
 The very unusual feature of the Hamiltonian that makes this possible is that it allows the opener to act on the external potential.
 In other words, it allows a quantum subsystem to act on a classical system - the box.